xdevfaheem/LMBuilder/README.md

 ## Contributing

 We highly welcome contributions to LLM-Builder!
-Whether you want to report issues, submit pull requests, include specific functionality or provide feedback, please follow our [Contributing Guidelines](https://github.com/TheFaheem/llm-builder/blob/main/CONTRIBUTION.md).
+Whether you're a seasoned developer or just getting started, your involvement in our open-source project is highly appreciated inspite of whether you want to report issues, report bug, or report any unexpected behavior, submit pull requests which include specific functionality or provide feedback,

+Detailed instructions on how you can contribute can be found in our [Contributing Guidelines](https://github.com/TheFaheem/llm-builder/blob/main/CONTRIBUTING.md).
+Join me in making LLM-Builder a more efficient tool for building and training Large Language Models (LLMs) and collaborating with the community.

 ## License